Reshare This if You Love Your Mother!

 At the same time all the people clicked the “+! or “like” as if the y truly appreciate it.
 Now that’s a big win for the manipulative person or company.

-We’re still in the early stages of social media so that kind of inflated popularity doesn’t get really discounted.
+We’re still in the wild west era of social media so that kind of inflated popularity doesn’t get really discounted.

 Real Social Media Manipulation